 Read recently filed amicus briefs.
 The cases in this docket appear in reverse chronoloical order of the filing or decision dates.

 AARP Foundation Litigation attorneys work to ensure unencumbered access to economic opportunity and a livable income.
 Part of the Stephen E. Tallent Video History Project through The College of Labor and Employment Lawyers highlights the Age Discrimination in Employment Act (ADEA) Roundtable recorded March, 2020.
 AARP Foundation Litigation Attorney, Laurie McCann participates in a discussion moderated by Cathy Ventrell-Monsees with Raymond Fay.
-Watch, Read Article Forbes (9/21)
+Watch, Read Article Forbes (9/20), Congressional Testimony by McCann (3/21)

 This landmark protection prohibits discrimination against individuals with mental and physical disabilities.
 Individuals segregated from the community by placement in nursing facilities or long-term care facilities, when their choice would be to live in their community, is one example of discrimination based on disability.
 AARP Foundation Litigation has also addressed violations of the ADA in employment, housing, and transportation.
 Read